booz-allen-hamilton/agile-playbook/Outline.md

 [Introduction to the Agile Playbook](https://github.com/booz-allen-hamilton/agile-playbook/blob/master/Introduction.md)

 - TODO: Position Statements
-  - TOUPDATE: Mindset, History, What and Why of Agile
   - TODO: On Value
   - TODO: On Delivery
   - TODO: On Teams